Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    Privacy risks for recursive operators such as leakage of private namespaces or blocklists are out of scope for this document.

-   Non-privacy risks (such as cache poisoning) are also out of scope.
+   Non-privacy risks (e.g security related concerns such as cache poisoning) are also out of scope.

 # Risks